 A truth, or interpretation that is subjective to everyone else except the interpreter, or in case of art, the artist.

-A great great detriment to the understanding of Scripture resulted in the Allegorical Interpretation of Scripture.
-An allegory is a work in which the characters and events represent other things and symbolically expresses a deeper often spiritual, moral, or political meaning.
+A great detriment to the understanding of Scripture resulted in the Allegorical Interpretation of Scripture.
+An allegory is a work in which the characters and events represent other things and symbolically express a deeper often spiritual, moral, or political meaning.
 Allegories do exist in Scripture, but Scripture always interprets Scripture.
 It does not leave one in the world of subjectivity.

 How Did It Happen?

 He was influential.
 Origen gained stature and influence in the church due to his high intelligence and scholarly achievements.
 Yet, his ideas of biblical interpretation influenced theologians to regard the Hebrew Scriptures merely as a foreshadow of the New Testament, and Israel, in allegorical view, leaving the Jewish people without their covenantal inheritance.
 Unfortunately, as a germ needing a host, Institutional Christianity became seeded with this form of interpretation in its early periods.
-At the core of course of this theology was satan ( John 10:10).
-He robbed the early church of right Israelology, eschatology, and Gods plan in the eschaton.
+At the core of this theology was satan ( John 10:10).
+He robbed the early church of right Israelology, eschatology, and God's plan in the eschaton.

 Throughout many years of ministry, I have witnessed pastors comment when discussing Biblical texts about Israel and the Jewish people and state; I know there is something unique about the Jewish people and Israel, but I do not know what it is.
 The awkwardness and uncertainly in one trying to understand the text plainly when it comes to Israel and the Jewish people is found in this historical root presence of allegorizing because it is deeply rooted in Christian church interpretive reasoning.